Skip to main content

 Final year

-The Final Collection unit is the culmination of your undergraduate learning experience.
-Through the development of a final major project, you will be further demonstrating your innovative approach and deeper engagement, analysis and conclusions drawn from your Pre-Collection unit.
-You should refine and execute your design, design development and realisations established in through a process of design synthesis.
-Through practical application, you will be demonstrating your rigorous analysis in the exploration and development of your design ideas.
-This unit provides the opportunity to apply the findings established through your investigation of the challenges of your chosen brief.
+Through your Final Major Project, you’ll further demonstrate your innovative approach and deeper engagement, analysis and conclusions drawn from the Pre-Collection unit.
+You’ll refine and execute your design, design development and realisations established through a process of design synthesis.
+Through practical application, you’ll demonstrate your rigorous analysis in the exploration and development of your design ideas.
 It evidences your ability to construct, direct and organise an overall professional outcome.
-This Final Collection is the vehicle by which you evaluate and reflect upon your own learning and skills in order to establish a potential career path.
-You will accompany your work with a career pack that will enable you to take up roles or pursue business objectives as soon as you graduate from London College of Fashion.
+Your Final Collection serves as a reflection of your skills and a step toward establishing a potential career path.

 Learning and teaching methods